BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-extension.md

 Load bitmap via `ByteArray`.

-If you have an image encrypted via Base64, you can convert it to a byte array and load the bitmap.
+If you have an image encoded via Base64, you can convert it to a byte array and load the bitmap.

 > The following example